pkoretic/csDefault/README.md

 All elelemts are made like they should have been made - regular html elements but nicer - **no style breaking!**

-It started in 30.01.2012 and it's It's considered stable!
+It started in 30.01.2012 and it's It's considered **stable**!
 Still, it's under development regularly!

 Download
 =======================